clayne/Ammo-Patcher/README.md

 ## Build Instructions
 If you are using [Visual Studio Code](https://code.visualstudio.com/0), Select A Build Preset and Click Build.
 There are 4 Build Presets
 - Debug : Purely Debugging, No Optimizations.
-Highly Recomended For Release Purposes.
+Highly Recomended For Debugging.
 - Release : Highly Optimized, No Debugging.
-Highly Recomended For Debugging Purposes.
+Highly Recomended For Release.
-- RelWithDebInfo : Partly Optimized, Partly Debugging.
+- RelWithDebInfo : Partly Optimized, Partly for Debugging.
-- MinSizeRel : Focus on Size rather than Optimizations. is Still Optimized.
+- MinSizeRel : Focus on Smaller Size rather than Optimizations. is Still Optimized.

 ## Extra
 - The a.h and s.h header files in include directory are for extracting offsets of addresses of the game from Address Liabrary.
 It is of no relevance to this Project.